 The original brief of wine bar is underlined by some industrial austerity, which is softened with honeyed timber furniture, coppery highlights and ubiquitous flashes of Carrara marble.
 There are canteen-like communal tables, and the wine offer is laid out across a grid of copper-framed shelves.
 And though Lindsay and Dromgool have maintained that Poly is emphatically a wine bar, it is unquestionably also a food destination.

 Like Ester, the kitchen at Poly (Poly… Ester… get it) has a red-hot heart of burning coals, with a modest kitchen surrounding.
 The custom wood-burning hearth is multi-faceted, with the capacity to grill over coals, as well as smoke and roast slowly.
-Formerly the sous chef at Ester, Isabelle Caulfield takes the lead here, with her and Lindsay crafting an agile, ever-changing menu that acknowledges some Ester classics, but also very much makes its own way.
+Lindsay crafts an agile, ever-changing menu that acknowledges some Ester classics, but also very much makes its own way.
 And while Poly was designed as a “bar with snacks,” Sydneysiders have ensured that the pigeonhole of a kitchen has had to work somewhat harder than that brief would suggest.